cajigaslab/Thalamus/docs/joystick_intro_task_guide.md

 - `Preview` shows generated targets as a temporary dashed overlay in the layout editor before they are committed
 - `Apply Preview` commits the current preview using the selected append or replace behavior
 - `Clear Preview` discards the current generator preview without changing the draft targets
-- `Use selected target style` copies radius, hold time, reward channel, enabled state, and color from the selected target when generating new targets
+- `Use selected target style` copies radius, hold time, reward channel, enabled state, static style, and active style from the selected target when generating new targets
 - generated targets are still editable afterward through the same table fields and drag-based layout preview

 ### Editing conveniences